Melania Trump And Princess Diana Are Alike In Several Ways, Claims Expert

 “The show is, of course, her husband’s and he’s not a man with a love of being upstaged.
 Melania looked intent on making a much more low-key entrance, descending the stairs to her balcony seat looking self-conscious and rather lonely.
 She shook hands with her guests in a rather overly-formal way when you might have expected a hug and performed a quick hair-preen that suggested anxiety at being the center of so much attention.”

-She further noted that Melania looked anxious during the speech because she wanted her husband to get all the attention.
+She further noted that Melania looked anxious during the speech for she wanted her husband to get all the attention.

 “Her facial expressions during this moment under the spotlight ranged from Hollywood smile to micro-gestures of anxiety plus a more surprised-looking smile at the audience’s apparent affection.
 She nodded a couple of times but overall she looked keen to have the spotlight turned back onto her husband.”

-Princess Diana was loved by many because of her reserved, yet warm demeanor.
+Princess Diana was loved by many because of her reserved yet warm demeanor.
 Back when her marriage with Prince Charles was on the rocks, she refused to speak ill of him.
 She made headlines for interacting with the British people on a more personal level.

 To mark the 20th year of her passing, a fashion exhibit was organized to highlight her memorable outfits.
-The exhibit curator revealed that the mother of two’s sense of style took into consideration the people she would meet.
+The exhibit curator revealed that the mother-of-two’s sense of style took into consideration the people she would meet.

 Also Read: The Heartwarming Reason Behind Princess Diana’s Wardrobe